Parent & Infant Relationship (PAIR) team Baby Minds Monthly training

 Outline

-The Wakefield Parent and Infant Relationship (PAIR) team invite you to their free, drop-in lunchtime learning sessions.
+The Wakefield Parent and Infant Relationship (PAIR) team invite you to their free, drop-in learning sessions.

 These will focus on key areas of importance, impact, and interest when assessing the Parent infant relationship to help consider babies mental health and the Voice of the child.
 These will also be a regular chance to drop-in and find out more about PAIR team.